Guyana - Birding Tour

 Day 7: Atta Lodge to Surama

-We’ll spend the morning targeting any birds we still need, then drive to Surama Eco-Lodge, where we stay a single night.
+We’ll spend the morning targeting any birds we still need, then drive to Surama Eco-Lodge, where we stay two nights.
 This lodge is run by Surama Village, a small Makushi Amerindian village.
 We’ll spend the afternoon birding the forest edge near the lodge where we may find our first Finch’s Euphonias and Wedge-tailed Grass-Finches along with parrots, toucans, and others.

 We leave quite early this morning with a packed breakfast as we drive two hours through the savanna to the village of Karasabai.
 This is one of the last strongholds of the endangered Sun Parakeet, a truly stunning bird restricted to Guyana and adjacent areas of northern Brazil.
 We stand an excellent chance of seeing it, along with a few other birds such a different subspecies of White-bellied Piculet (a possible future split), and an odd, local form of Yellow-hooded Blackbird.
 We’ll then drive south to Manari Ranch near Lethem, where we spend the next two nights.
 We’ll have a relaxing afternoon so as to be ready for the early start the next day, but want to be out at dusk to look for nighthawks flying over including Lesser and Least Nighthawks.